Rules & rulesets overview

 Override specific rules by applying custom rules directly to a connection.

-Five types of rules are available in Hookdeck: retry, alert, delay, filter, and transformation.
+Four types of rules are available in Hookdeck: retry, delay, filter, and transformation.

 The retry rule determines the rate and limit of automatic retries on failed events.